darrenaddy/1/archetypes/machine.md

 gallery: [ image1.png, image2.png, image3.png ]
 video: "4LlkAuRqX7s"
 singleTag: ""
-thisCategoryHeading: "For Professional Stair Builders"
+thisCategoryHeading: "For Steel Stud and Modular Builders"
-categoryHeadingURL: ""
+categoryHeadingURL: "for-light-gauge-steel-builders"
 summary: "Whether you are looking for a simple component machine, or an entire modular line, Triad surely has just what you need."
 testimonialItem: false
 testimonialQuote: "Testimonial (in page Front Matter) Goes Here"